Nepomuceno/rke2-azure-tf/README.md

 source scripts/fetch-kubeconfig.sh
 ```

+> **Note.** You must run this from the location where Terraform apply has been run and there is a terraform.tfstate file
 > **Note.** You must source the script, also you may have to wait for a minute or two after deploying the cluster before the kubeconfig is ready

 Now you can run kubectl commands against the cluster as normal, e.g. `kubectl get nodes` or `kubectl get pods -A` to see the status and health of the cluster.